 Reproductive Photoresponsiveness: Selection for Genetic Variants

-In the figure from (Desjardins et al., 1986) is shown the change in the frequency of reproductive photoresponsiveness in P m nebrascensis after two generations FOR (left of P) and AGAINST (right of P) that trait.
+In the figures is shown the change in the frequency of reproductive photoresponsiveness in P leucopus after three-four generations selected FOR and AGAINST that trait.
 Approximately 50% of the parental generation (P) were responsive, ie experienced reduced reproductive abilities when exposed to a short photoperiod.
-Selected photoresponsive mice were bred to produce the F1 generation, and in like manner an F2 generation was produced.
-Similarly, F1 and F2 generations were produced from parents founded to be non-responsive to photoperiods.
+Selected photoresponsive mice were bred to produce the F1 generation, and in like manner an subsequent generations were produced.
+Similarly, sequential generations were produced from parents to be non-responsive to photoperiods.

 Peromyscus leucopus from Michigan (Heideman and Bronson, 1991)

 Peromyscus leucopus from Williamsburg, Virginia (Heideman et al., 1999)

 This is a clear demonstration that both of these populations of Peromyscus leucopus manifest selectable genetic variation for photoperiod responsiveness.
 It is noteworthy that continued selection for responsiveness or non-responsiveness fails to produce groups of mice all of whom expressing one phenotype or the other.
 Mechanisms must exist to prevent full penetrance of the genetic trait to ensure a level of phenotypic variability necessary to accommodate the variations in seasonal severity from year to year.

 Heideman PD, Bronson FH.
 1991.
 Characteristics of a genetic polymorphism for reproductive photoresponsiveness in the white-footed mouse (Peromyscus leucopus).
 Biol Reprod 44:1189-1196.